 - Retirement accounts: There are two types of beneficiaries related to retirement accounts:

-- Eligible designated beneficiaries: These can be a surviving spouse, minor child of the account holder, friend/family member not more than 10 years younger than the account owner, or a disabled/chronically ill person.
+- Eligible designated beneficiaries: These can be a surviving spouse, minor child of the account holder, friend/family member not more than 10 years younger than the account owner or a disabled/chronically ill person.

 Beneficiaries fall into two broad categories: primary beneficiaries and contingent beneficiaries.
 Their basic function is the same, but they’re subject to different rules.

-Designating a beneficiary
+How to choose a beneficiary

 Choosing a beneficiary is a personal process — there’s no one-size-fits-all approach.
 Whether it’s for a life insurance policy, retirement account or other assets, choosing a beneficiary involves carefully evaluating various factors.